watem-sedem/watem-sedem/docs/output.rst

 SediExport_kg.rst
 *****************

-Raster with for every river cell the calculated amounts of sedimentinput (kg).
+Raster with for every river cell the calculated amounts of sedimentinput :math:`(kg)`.
 This raster is only written if :ref:`write sediment export = 1 <writesedexport>`.

 .. _sedioutrst: